mrcfboolgrns/Monotonic-Regulation-Conditions-for-Boolean-Networks/README.md

 # Boolean Network GUI Tool

-This tool is a python solver that uses NuXmv in order to solve boolean networks and experiments on them.
+This tool is a python solver that uses nuXmv in order to solve boolean networks and experiments on them.

 ## Requirements